NotAnEloi/new_pico/README.md

 - Clones a Pico project template
 - Renames internal references
 - Initializes a fresh Git repo
+- Verifies the Raspberry Pi Pico SDK is available and in the correct path
 - Configures the build system (CMake)
 - Opens the project in VSCode